RickGelhausen/HRIBO_ReadTheDocs/docs/source/analysis-results.rst

 predictions_deepribo.gff
 ************************

-.. note:: These files are only available when activating DeepRibo predictions in the ``config.yaml``. (see :ref:`workflow-configuration <workflow-configuration:workflow-configuration`>)
+.. note:: These files are only available when activating DeepRibo predictions in the ``config.yaml``. (see :ref:`workflow-configuration <source/workflow-configuration:Workflow configuration`>)

 An annotation file in ``.gff3`` format containing all predictions of *DeepRibo* for visualization in a genome browser.